 The motor preformance of the Ssangyong is in general just sufficient.
-And also the weight of the Sterling with a User Payload (134 kg in the caravan and 200 kg in the car including passengers), is very good.
+The weight of the Sterling with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), kgis very good.

 Flat roads